BBC micro:bit MicroPython documentation¶

 Projects related to MicroPython on the BBC micro:bit include:

-- Mu A simple offline code editor for kids, teachers and beginner programmers.
+- Mu - a simple code editor for kids, teachers and beginner programmers.
 Probably the easiest way for people to program MicroPython on the BBC micro:bit.

 - Hello, World!